 More than half of £600 energy vouchers issued now redeemed – Post Office

+More than half of £600 Northern Ireland energy vouchers issued now redeemed says Post Office

 More than half of the £600 energy support scheme vouchers issued in Northern Ireland have been redeemed at the Post Office.